CytoidCommunity/Cytoid-wiki/docs/en/gameplay/settings.md

 This mode allows you to:

-- Select and play all downloaded levels even you’re offline.
+- Select and play all downloaded levels even when you’re offline.
 - Display levels by category: All, Official, and Community
 - Sort all levels by added date, played date, difficulty, title, and play count.
 - Delete levels.